SS Keewatin: Construction and career

 Built by Fairfield Shipbuilding and Engineering Company in Govan, Glasgow, Scotland as yard number 453, Keewatin was launched on 6 July 1907 and completed in September.
-The vessel sailed on her maiden voyage docking at Lévis, Quebec to be halved because the canals below Lake Erie, specifically the Welland Canal could not handle ships as long as Keewatin.
-The ship was reassembled at Buffalo, New York, where she resumed her voyage under her own power to begin service at Owen Sound, Ontario.
+The vessel sailed on her maiden voyage docking in the Davie shipyard at Lévis, Quebec on 5 October to be halved because the canals below Lake Erie, specifically the Welland Canal could not handle ships as long as Keewatin.
+The ship was reassembled at Buffalo, New York, where she resumed her delivery voyage under her own power on 19 December 1907.
+She began service from Owen Sound, Ontario on 7 October 1908.

 Route

-Keewatin was originally designed to complete the link in the Canadian Pacific Railway's continental route.
-She and Assiniaboia joined three others, Manitoba, Athabaska, and Alberta (the latter two also built in Scotland).
+Keewatin was originally designed to supplement the Great Lakes link in the Canadian Pacific Railway's continental route.
+Together with her sister ship Assiniboia, she joined three others, Manitoba, Athabaska, and Alberta (the latter two also built in Scotland).
 She served this purpose by linking the Railroad's Owen Sound depot to Fort William Port Arthur on Lake Superior.
 In 1912 Port McNicoll, Ontario, was established as the new 'super port' and rail terminus and the ships moved there.
 The ships took two and a half days to make the trip each way, including half a day traversing the Soo Locks.
-Port McNicoll was known as the "Chicago of the North" until the trains and ships were discontinued in 1965 following the completion of the Trans Canada Highway through northern Ontario, causing the town to practically die, as all of the rail and ship jobs left.
+Port McNicoll was known as the "Chicago of the North" until the trains and ships were discontinued in 1965 following the completion of the Trans Canada Highway through northern Ontario, causing the town to stagnate and diminish, as all of the rail and ship jobs left.